gauraklein/weather_react_native/README.md

 ![App Demo](appdemo.gif)

-This repo was created to begin to learn React Native, through this project I was able to expand my understanding of how React Native works as well as how powerful of a tool it is.
+This repo was created to begin to learn React Native.
+Through the development process I was able to expand my understanding of how React Native works as well as how powerful of a tool it is.

 ## Technologies Used
 - React Native